Atish-Sonawane/EntrataProjectV001/README.md

 Contributions are always welcome!

-f you'd like to contribute to the framework, please fork the repository and create a pull request.
+If you'd like to contribute to the framework, please fork the repository and create a pull request.